cloudmesh-community/book/chapters/iot/pi.md

 ### cloudmesh.pi (Jon)

 cloudmesh.pi is a repository for our GrovePi module classes.
-These classes require Dexter software, so you need to either have Raspian for Robots or download the software separately.
+These classes require Dexter software, so you need to either have Raspbian for Robots or download the software separately.

-If you have Raspian for Robots, run the following in your terminal:
+If you have Raspbian for Robots, run the following in your terminal:

     cd
     mkdir github